RobinF98/rock-paper-scissors-2/README.md

   * Fix: Removed code to set difficulty selector to old value
 * Help button displays on large screens
   * Fix: Edit help id in CSS to set default display to none
+* Help button does not function on small screens on about page

 ## Credits